cicithesquirrel/table2chart/README.md

 ## Dumbest

   1. ["Require"](http://www.requirejs.org/) `table2chart` in your page.
-  2. Change the following on your table:
-    1. Want a title?
-Add a `caption` element to your `table`.
-    2. Separate headers from data lines with `thead` and `tbody` elements.
+  2. Separate headers from data lines with `thead` and `tbody` elements (that's a common good practice, and should've already done this, no?)
-    3. Add a `data-t2c` attribute to choose the Chart type (i.e. the name of the `google.visualization` method to call, see [Google Chart](https://developers.google.com/chart/) for possible values)
+  3. Choose a Chart Type by adding a `data-t2c` attribute (possible values are the name of the `google.visualization` method to call to build the chart, see [Google Chart](https://developers.google.com/chart/))
   3. When the page is loaded (use JQuery or Google API for this), call `table2chart.apply(table)`

 And that's it!